Courses for which I have been a Primary Instructor (University of Michigan)

 This course is designed with a flexible assignment sequence with digital and pedagogically focused options in addition to traditional genres such as the seminar paper.

-Transparency is a key part of my pedagogical practice; as such, I am happy to share my interactive teaching portfolio.
+Transparency is a key part of my pedagogical practice; as such, I am happy to share any other materials, including my teaching philosophy, further syllabi, and my full teaching portfolio.
 To request any further resources, information, or with any questions, do not hesitate to reach out to me.